 Taberu Shoyu: Soy Sauce meant for Eating

-Rice is an essential part of Japanese cuisine, and in fact, in Japan, various seasonings and condiments for rice can be seen in supermarkets.
+Rice is an essential part of Japanese cuisine.
+And in Japan, various rice seasonings and condiments can be seen in supermarkets.

-Among others, “Furikake (ふりかけ)” is the most beloved rice condiment that has been around since about a century ago, but in recent years, some new types of condiments for rice have gained popularity.
+Among others, “Furikake (ふりかけ)” is the most loved condiment that has been around since about a century ago.

 Taberu Shoyu from Kuze Fuku Shoten

-Recently, I got the former Taberu Shoyu product from Kuze Fuku in the market of a Mujirushi Ryohin, so this time let me talk about it.
-As for the latter, I will introduce that too in the near future.
+Recently, I got the product from Kuze Fuku Shoten in the market of a Mujirushi Ryohin.

-Now, this is the Taberu Shoyu from Kuze Fuku.
-The soy sauce is made from black soybeans and kome-koji (malted rice) that have been pickled and aged together in a soy sauce-mirin mixture for 2 months.
+The soy sauce is made from black soybeans and kome-koji (malted rice) that have been pickled together in a mirin-soy sauce mixture and aged for 2 months.

-The Taberu Shoyu from Kuze Fuku has a mild, distinctive fragrance and flavor somewhat different from ordinary soy sauce, and of course, can be used as a condiment for rice.
+The Taberu Shoyu from Kuze Fuku has a distinctive mild fragrance and flavor somewhat different from ordinary soy sauce and can be a rice condiment.

-The thick soy sauce also goes quite well with fresh vegetables, like cucumber, and I found it is perfect for cold tofu or Hiyayakko.
+The sauce also goes well with fresh vegetables, like cucumber sticks, and I found it perfect for cold tofu or Hiyayakko.